-As an aid to understanding the processes in an exercise, a fictitious temporary national organization with broad responsibility for maritime security is given as an example.
+As an aid to understanding the processes in an exercise, a fictitious temporary national organization with broad responsibility for maritime security is given as an example2.

-&lt;sup>2 Respective Economies will need to draw parallels to this generic organization
+2 Respective Economies will need to draw parallels to this generic organization

 22. Task Instructions